What Is Breast Augmentation?

 • Reduced risk of contamination and infection

-• Reduced tissue trauma (and so less bruising) due to less force on the implant
+• Reduced tissue trauma (therefore less bruising) due to less force on the implant

 • Improved comfort and faster healing